A selection from the musical play "A Cowboy Named Lightning" - story and lyrics by Dorinda Clifton and music composed and arranged by Rob Birdwell.

 Rob Birdwell's Recollections of Dorinda Clifton

-Somehow Dorinda and I were put in contact and we began the work on this strange and interesting play with me focussed exclusively on the music to Dorinda's nearly completely script.
+Somehow Dorinda and I were put in contact and we began the work on this strange and interesting play with me focused exclusively on the music to Dorinda's nearly completely script.
 I chipped away on this for probably 18 months.
 Dorinda pretty much gave me free reign over whatever I wanted to write musically.
 And I stuck to her lyrics almost to the letter.
 It was her baby and I simply wanted to put music to it.

 Dorinda had some really great and grand visions for this play.
 She wanted to turn it into a movie (different from our musical approach) and I had no doubt that that would be possible.